-Why do people Vote ?
+Why Do People Vote ?

-Story By: Christopher Smith
+By: Christopher Smith

 The election this year is interesting, from the local elections all the way up to the presidential election.